anthonyvavigil/PostIBExamProject/README.md

 		-spawnRate: int
                 -simulationTime: int
 	-Settings options needed are as follows
-                -length of simulation desired - jSpinner
-                        -send as int
+                -length of simulation desired - jSpinner - IMPLEMENTED -send as int
-		-type of assignment - random, simple, or time - PARTIALLY IMPLEMENTED -if random, send String "RANDOM"
+		-type of assignment - random, simple, or time - IMPLEMENTED -if random, send String "RANDOM"
 			-if simple, send String "SIMPLE"
 			-if time, send String "TIME"
-		-number of customers - JSpinner
+		-number of customers - JSpinner - IMPLEMENTED
 			-send as int
 		-number of lines - JSpinner - ALREADY IMPLEMENTED -send as int